Misclassified as Salaried or Exempt

 By retaining a dedicated attorney from the firm, you may be able to achieve the outcome that you desire.

-Riggan Law Firm has assisted numerous clients for more than 30 years in Missouri and Illinois, and may be able to assist you as well.
+Riggan Law Firm, LLC has assisted numerous clients for more than 30 years in Missouri and Illinois and may be able to assist you as well.

 If you are considering moving forward with your employment case in an effort to obtain compensation, then contact the team today.